lveith/testCollectionTo/README.md

 ```

 ### Examples in test-dialog
-- Collection to HTML (ok)
+- Collection to HTML
-- Collection to CSV (not available, wait until next version)
+- Collection to CSV
-- Collection to MD (ok)
+- Collection to MD
-- Collection to TXT (not available, wait until next version)
+- Collection to TXT

 (...more use-case examples comming soon...)